5 Ways To Protect Your Company From Predatory Recruiting

-The agent poachers are out there – prowling open houses, Board functions, CE classes and license schools.
+The agent poachers are out there – prowling open houses, Board functions, con-ed classes, and license schools.

-Short of isolating your agents, what can be done to combat recruiting predators?
+Short of isolating your agents, what can be done to guard and protect against recruiting predators?
 Here are 5 sure-fire answers.

 It hurts when someone leaves you for a competitor, but it helps to know that they will rarely make more money.
 In most cases, leaving for a better split doesn’t increase income.